You’re ready to have your nonfiction writing edited.

 Sound like a plan?

 * A note on format: I prefer to work in Word because I use its Track Changes feature to mark my edits.
 Track Changes keeps you in control of your writing, allowing you to accept or discard my suggestions and comments as you choose.
-Alternately, by request I can edit in different formats—like PDFs—or in other programs and applications—like InDesign and Google Docs—but I do add a surcharge for this.
+Alternately, by request, I can edit in different formats or in other programs and applications—like InDesign and Google Docs—but these may take me more time (resulting in a higher project cost).